mahoney1/test/rest-auth-oauth2.md

 You should carry out this tutorial as a non-privileged user (sudo or elevated privileges are not required)

-### A word on Google Authentication OAUTH2 setup and scope of Authentication

-When an application uses OAuth 2.0 for authorization, it acts on a user's behalf to request an OAuth 2.0 access token for access to a resource, which it identifies by one or more scope strings.
-Normally, of course - the user itself is asked to approve the access.

-When a user (eg. an admin) grants access to the app for a particular scope, in Google at least, a project-level consent 'branding'is setup in the Google API Console to challenge for the initial consent - see Appendix for more details.
-Thereafter, once consented,  Google considers that user (through the Google account he/she has set up) has granted access to a particular scope to any configured client IDs (these are set up in the Google API console - see Appendix) in a API+ project ; the grant indicates the trust in the whole application - for the scope as defined in the Google+ API configuration.

-The effect is that the application provider is not be prompted to approve access to any resource more than once for the same logical client application.

-Fortunately, the Google authorization infrastructure can use information about user approvals for a client ID within a given project set up in Google API console,  when evaluating whether to authorize others in the same project.
-It also requires you to set up the authorized URIs that can be granted consent (such as the application call back URL after successful authentication).

-The Google Authorization module will observe that the calling application and the web client ID are in the same project, and without user approval, return an ID token to the application, signed by Google.
-The ID token will contain several data fields, of which the following are particularly relevant:

-    iss: always accounts.google.com

-    aud: the client ID and secret of the web component of the project

-    email: the email that identifies the user requesting the token

-This ID token is designed to be transmitted over HTTPS.
-Before using it, the web component must do the following:

-Validate the cryptographic signature.
-Because the token takes the form of a JSON web token or JWT and there are libraries to validate JWTs available in most popular programming languages, this is straightforward and efficient.

-Ensure that the value of the `aud` field is identical to its own client ID.

-Once this is accomplished, the REST server can have a high degree of certainty that - the token was issued by Google.

 ### Set up the persistence DB Credentials Store using MongoDB

 As mentioned, we will store credentials in a persistent data store once the appropriate business network cards are imported to the REST Wallet.